 Is the Ledger Nano X Worth the Upgrade?

-At a higher price-point, may users are asking the question “Is the Ledger Nano X worth the Upgrade“.
+At a higher price point, many users are asking the question “Is the Ledger Nano X worth the Upgrade“.
 For us, the answer is depends.

 If you use more than 3 apps, then consider upgrading.
-Coming at with a much larger memory space, Nano X is able to store a lot more applications than the Ledger Nano S. However, its updated model, the Nano S Plus, at a price of USD 79, is capable of storing up to 100 apps, making it much more competitive with the pricier Nano X. As of writing, the Ledger Nano S is only able to store 2-3 applications with Firmware 1.5.5 (such as Bitcoin and Ethereum app).
+Coming with a much larger memory space, Nano X is able to store a lot more applications than the soon-to-be-retired Ledger Nano S. However, its updated model, the Nano S Plus, at a price of USD 79, is capable of storing up to 100 apps, making it much more competitive with the pricier Nano X. As of writing, the Ledger Nano S is only able to store 2-3 applications with Firmware 1.5.5 (such as Bitcoin and Ethereum app).
 Whilst you can get around this limitation by uninstalling unused apps, the constant switching often leads to confusion and time wasting.

 If you need to send large amounts of Cryptocurrencies on the go.
-With Bluetooth support, the new Ledger can be used with android and iPhones.
+With Bluetooth support, the new Ledger can be used with Android phones and iPhones.

-If more apps and mobility is not a big concern for you, stick with the Ledger Nano S.
+If more apps and mobility is not a big concern for you, stick with the Ledger Nano S or Nano S Plus.